 Our Welcome Pack is more than just a collection of items; it's a gesture of care and consideration extended to children arriving at their foster homes.
-This pack symbolizes our commitment to their care and well-being, aiming to provide a sense of feeling loved - a feeling that may be unfamiliar to some young people.
+This pack symbolizes our commitment to their care and well-being, aiming to provide a sense of feeling loved and welcomed.

-The Welcome Pack is given to children and young people upon entering our care, it includes essentials such as a throw, toiletries, a night lamp/digital clock, a diary, a pen, a sling bag, some snacks etc. At Silver Lining, we prioritize building trust from the very first moment, ensuring our children get off to the best start possible.
+The Welcome Pack is given to children and young people upon entering our care, it includes essentials such as a throw, toiletries, a night lamp/digital clock, a diary, a pen, a sling bag, some snacks etc. At Silver Lining, we prioritize building trust from the very first moment, ensuring our children get off to the best possible start.